numpy/numpy/doc/source/user/c-info.beyond-basics.rst

 Iterating over multiple arrays
 ------------------------------

-Very often, it is desireable to iterate over several arrays at the same time.
+Very often, it is desirable to iterate over several arrays at the same time.
 The universal functions are an example of this kind of behavior.
 If all you want to do is iterate over arrays with the same shape, then simply creating several iterator objects is the standard